Free or cheap

-Visual Studio is a great IDE use by pro devs across the world.
-Visual Studio Code is it’s free, lightweight yet powerful code editor.
+Visual Studio is a great IDE used by pro devs across the world.
+Visual Studio Code is it’s free, lightweight yet powerful cousin.
 It you need an extra feature all you need to do is download one the the great extensions available.

 Why not Visual Studio Community?

-The Community Edition is even closer to the full fledge professional Visual Studio IDE.
+The Community Edition is even closer to the full fledged professional Visual Studio IDE.
 But do I need all this?
 I not sure.
-Let’s start with Visual Code and if there’s something I can’t do with it, reassess.
+Let’s start with Visual Studio Code and if there’s something I can’t do with it, reassess.

 How do I set up Unity to work with Visual Studio Code?

-Download and install VS Code, and go through the following steps:
+Download and install VS Code then go through the following steps: